MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ## Create a PostgreSQL Flexible Server instance

 The sample app ([Django][1] or [Flask][2]) stores restaurant review data in a PostgreSQL database.
-In these steps, you'll create the server that will contain the database.
+In these steps, you create the server that will contain the database.

 ### [Azure CLI](#tab/azure-cli)